Factom-Asset-Tokens/FAT/FAQ.md

 FAT TPS is equal to Factom's TPS.
 Currently Factom can do around 7 TPS stably, which comparable to Ethereum.
 Factom has been pushed over to 10 TPS before in testing.
-Factom will be capable of sharding to accommodate increasing volume in the near future as part of the core development grant by Factom Inc.
+Factom will be capable of sharding to accommodate increasing volume in the future as part of the core development grant by Factom Inc.

 ### Can I try FAT out without spending real money?